testjiho/MCW-Azure-Synapse-Analytics-and-AI/Hands-on lab/HOL step-by step - Azure Synapse Analytics and AI.md

     >**Note**: If you receive an error stating the **requests** module is not found, from the terminal window in Visual Studio code, execute: **pip install requests**

+    >**Note**: If you receive an exception related to SystemExit, this is a known issue in the Python debugger and can be safely ignored.
+Continue or Terminate the debug execution of the script.

 ### Task 3: Configure a skillset with Form Recognizer

 1. Open a new instance of Visual Studio Code.